Cubic fourfolds fibered in sextic del Pezzo surfaces: Constructing the del Pezzo fibration

 be as in the proof of Proposition~\ref{prop:two_planes}, and let $W \subset \Pi_1 \times \Pi_2$ be the intersection of two $(1,1)$-divisors corresponding to $Q_1, Q_2$.
-(Perhaps by coincidence, $W$ is a sextic del Pezzo surface.)
-The projections $W \to \Pi_i$ each contract three lines; thus $V = q(p^{-1}(W))$ is smooth away from six ordinary double points as claimed.
+By adjunction, $W$ is a smooth sextic del Pezzo surface; the projections $W \to \Pi_i$ each contract three lines.
+Now the $\bP^1$-bundle

+resolves the singularities of $V$ via $q$; the proper transforms of the $\Pi_i$ are sections of $p_W$.
+Thus $V$ has six singularities, resolved by blowing up the $\Pi_i$.
+Our example shows these are no worse than ordinary singularities.

 Now consider the blow-up